 The big question now is: What can’t Henry Ruggs do?
 Ruggs can literally beat defenses in every way possible.
 He’s stopped on a dime to make underneath passes look incredibly easy, he’s shown that he can thrive as a YAC receiver on short passes by accelerating to full speed in the snap of a finger, jumping out of the building to bring in contested catches, and he’s shown he can create lateral and vertical separation, through elite route-running in all depths, at the NFL level.

 E.J.
-Snyder, co-creator of the Bootleg Football Podcast, made this comment when discussing Clemson linebacker Isaiah Simmons, “When we see players with physical gifts like that, the immediate thing we want to know is: do they know how to use them?”
+Snyder, co-creator of the Bootleg Football Podcast, made this comment when discussing Clemson linebacker Isaiah Simmons in this video, “When we see players with physical gifts like that, the immediate thing we want to know is: do they know how to use them?”
 This question can also be asked about Ruggs’ athleticism, and the answer is a resounding yes.
 Ruggs can definitely manipulate corners with his elite routes to get open without a doubt.
 If anything, the film in this scouting report definitely shows that.

 It can also be argued that Alabama didn’t use the dynamic explosiveness within his skillset enough.
 He was open a lot more than he was targeted, mainly because his crafty footwork, paired with elite athleticism and excellent football IQ, created so much fear in opposing defenses.
-The main reason why Ruggs wasn’t targeted more, however, was the presence of 3 other future first-round NFL wide receivers: Jerry Jeudy, DeVonta Smith, and Jaylen Waddle, think subtraction by addition.
+The main reason why Ruggs wasn’t targeted more, however, was the presence of 3 other future first-round NFL wide receivers: Jerry Jeudy, DeVonta Smith, and Jaylen Waddle.
+Think subtraction by addition.
 While yes, Alabama added a ridiculous amount of skill-position talent by playing them together, the presence of the others always impaired the production of one (applicable to all 4 receivers).

 However, the transition to the NFL will only create more production for Ruggs.
 Rather than being on the most talented team in the nation, where everyone at his position is equally talented, he’ll be prioritized as a #1 or a very strong #2 receiver at the professional level.
 Teams don’t spend 1st-round picks for no reason; Ruggs is definitely worth a top-15 pick, and if his team wants to use him to his full potential, they’ll get him the ball a lot more than Alabama did.